Syd King: Managerial career

-Following promotion Syd King instilled a period of consolidation for West Ham in the First Division, the highlight of which was the 1926–1927 season when West Ham finished in 6th place in Division One.
+Following promotion Syd King instilled a period of consolidation for West Ham in the First Division, the highlight of which was the 1926–27 season when West Ham finished in 6th place in Division One.
 This performance was not equalled by the Hammers until the 1958–1959 season during Ted Fenton's tenure.
-Part of the reason that this consistency was possible, was due to Syd King signing players that went on to become West Ham legends and record holders, as well as England internationals, including Jimmy Ruffell, Ted Hufton & Vic Watson.
+Part of the reason that this consistency was possible, was due to Syd King signing players that went on to become West Ham legends and record holders, as well as England internationals, including Jimmy Ruffell, Ted Hufton and Vic Watson.

 Syd King was appointed a shareholder of West Ham United in 1931, but the team was relegated in the 1931–32 season back to Division Two.
 On 5 November 1932 West Ham lost their ninth game of the next season, against Bradford Park Avenue, and at the same day's board meeting, according to one board member, "during the discussion on the team, (King) was "drunk and insubordinate."
 It was no secret that King "liked a drink", but he had already been appeased by the board many times over the issue.
 On the following day they announced that: